 Osaka

 If Kyoto is Japan’s refined cultural soul, Osaka is its big, brash, warm-hearted stomach.
 Japan’s third city has long been its kitchen and its comedy capital — a place that lives to eat, talks louder and laughs harder than anywhere else in the country, and wears its neon and its appetite with pride.
 It’s less about ticking off sights than diving into street food, nightlife and the famously friendly locals, and it makes a superb, well-connected base for exploring the whole Kansai region.
+For many travellers Osaka is the third stop on the Golden Route, an easy hop from Kyoto and the gateway to Nara, Kobe and Himeji.
+This guide covers how to spend your time, where to base yourself in Osaka, and the day trips on its doorstep.

-A unique place
+A Unique place

 Osaka has a personality unlike anywhere else in Japan: direct, funny, unpretentious and food-obsessed.
 Locals are famous for being more outgoing and approachable than the national stereotype, and the city’s culture of comedy and street food gives it an energy that’s instantly likeable.
 It’s the antidote to anyone who finds Japan a touch formal.